 Using non-surgical methods should be the first step in relieving pain and stiffness.
 A number of treatments can be used to alleviate pain, including physical therapy, massage devices, oral pain medications, and corticosteroid injections.

 Those with advanced osteoarthritis of the knee may require surgery to replace a knee joint or the patellofemoral joint.
 When knee inflammation occurs, medical treatment is usually preferred over surgical treatment.

 Arthritis cannot be cured.
 There are, however, some treatments that can help you manage the condition.
+These treatments include:

 - If your knee joint is inflamed, you may need to rest and limit your activities.
 Avoid sports that require repeated impact on the knee, such as running, jumping, and any activity that requires repeated impact on the knee.

 - Weight loss is also beneficial for knee joints.

 - In order to maintain joint function without overstressing it, low-impact activities may be prescribed.

 - Exercises that ease the knee, such as swimming, water aerobics, walking on level ground, and biking, may be prescribed as part of physical therapy.
 This will strengthen the muscles and improve the range of motion.